ttkorhonen/myDocument/docs/mrfioc2/event-generator.md

 Fanout/concentrators play also an important role in the [delay compensation](event-system-intro.md#delay-compensation).

+In EVMs configured as fan-outs [(DCMST = 0 and BCGEN = 0)](evg-registermap.md#control-register) beacons from the Timing System Master are received by the port U transceiver.
+The recovered event clock from the transceiver is filtered by a clock cleaner external to the FPGA.
+A FIFO separates the cleaned event clock domain from the recovered clock domain.
+The depth of the FIFO is kept constant by adjusting the phase of the cleaned clock.
+Beacon events are propagated through the fan-out and the propagation delay from port U to the fan-out ports 1 through 8 is measured.
+This delay value can be read from the IntDCValue register.

 Register map for this function can be found [here](fct-registermap.md).

 # Event Generator